 - Cripe v.
 Leiter 184 Ill.
 2d 185 (1998) In a case of first impression, the Illinois Supreme Court held that Consumer Fraud and Deceptive Business Practices Act did not apply to claim that attorney charged excessive fees.

 - Neziroski v.
 Von Maur 99 L 121 Jury trial involving false arrest, false imprisonment and malicious prosecution claims arising out of an unusual transaction at the Bloomington Von Maur Store.
 Plaintiff asked for more than $250,000.
 Verdict for plaintiff in the amount of $50,000.

 - Department of Transp. v.
 Parr 259 Ill.
 App.
 3d 602 (3d Dist.
-1994) Environmental remediation costs are not admissible in eminent domain actions to reduce fair market value of property of condemnee (our client).
+1994) In a case of first impression, our argument that environmental remediation costs are not admissible in eminent domain actions to reduce fair market value of property of condemnee (our client) was upheld.

 - Redarowicz v.
 Ohlendorf 92 Ill.
-2d 171 (1982) Builder vendor's implied warranty of habitability does not extend solely to first purchaser but also to subsequent purchasers to the extent there are latent defects manifesting themselves within a reasonable time after the house was purchased.
+2d 171 (1982) In a case of first impression in Illinois, the Illinois Supreme Court adopted our argument that a home builder vendor's implied warranty of habitability does not extend solely to first purchaser but also to subsequent purchasers.

 - "You Paid for It, But You Didn't Buy It: The Question of Website Ownership," Heyl Royster Business & Commercial Litigation Newsletter (2013) - Download Article

 - "The Statute of Frauds" chapter in Contract Law, Illinois Institute for Continuing Legal Education (2012) - Download Article

 - "Employment Contracts and Keeping Your Secrets Secret," Heyl Royster Business & Commercial Litigation Newsletter (2012) - Download Article